Joc Pederson Preview, Player Props: Giants vs. Padres

-On Thursday, Joc Pederson (hitting .381 in his past 10 games) and the San Francisco Giants face the San Diego Padres, whose starting pitcher will be Pedro Avila.
+On Friday, Joc Pederson (.536 on-base percentage in past 10 games, 180 points above season-long percentage) and the San Francisco Giants face the San Diego Padres, whose starting pitcher will be Michael Wacha.
 First pitch is at 9:40 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Reds.
+He had two hits (going 2-for-4 with an RBI) in his most recent game against the Padres.

 Joc Pederson Game Info & Props vs. the Padres